Hosea Townsend

-Hosea Townsend (June 16, 1840 – March 4, 1909) was an attorney and a U.S. Representative from Colorado.
+Hosea Townsend (June 16, 1840 – March 4, 1909) was an American attorney and politician who served two terms as a U.S. Representative from Colorado from 1889 to 1893.

 Appointed by Presidents McKinley and Roosevelt, he was a United States judge for the southern district of the Indian Territory from 1897 to 1907.

 Early life and education

 Born on a farm in Greenwich, Ohio, his parents were Hiram and Eliza Townsend.
 His father came to New London, Ohio from Massachusetts in 1816.
 Townsend attended the common schools and Western Reserve College, Cleveland, Ohio, in 1860.

 Civil War

 He was a student at the Western Reserve College at the outbreak of the American Civil War.
 He enlisted in the Second Regiment, Ohio Volunteer Cavalry, in 1861.
 He was promoted to lieutenant.
 He was stationed at Fort Gibson in Indian Territory during part of the war.
 He contracted a case of typhoid fever and resigned in 1863 due to a disability.

 Career

 He studied law and was admitted to the bar in Cleveland, Ohio, in 1864 or 1865.
 He began practicing law in Memphis, Tennessee in 1865.
 He served as member of the State house of representatives in 1869.
 He practiced law in Memphis until 1881.

+He moved to Colorado in 1879 and settled in Silver Cliff in 1881.
+He made and lost a fortune in the mining business.